SmoxBoye/AOC2025/README.md

 "every problem has a solution that completes in at most 15 seconds on ten-year-old hardware".

 I'll consider parsing the data part of the time requirement if i feel like it's relevant.

+Also I try to not import any non standard libraries.